cobi-bike/DevKit-UI/README.md

 # UI Components

-Here's a series of examples/templates to show how to use COBI UI Components.
+Here's a series of examples/templates to show how to use COBI.bike UI Components.

 ## Content